-Grants ranging from $2,500 to $7,500 to Minnesota nonprofit organizations, government agencies, IHEs, school districts, and special districts to restore and enhance coastal resources throughout the Lake Superior shore.
-This program enables local communities, organizations and agencies to balance protection of coastal resources while providing places for people to live, work, and play.
+Grants ranging from $2,500 to $10,000 to Minnesota nonprofit organizations, government agencies, IHEs, school districts, and special districts to protect and sustain coastal resources along the Lake Superior shore.
+Funding is intended for small projects that do not involve construction and that can be completed in under six months.

-To be eligible, a project must help achieve one of the following goals:
+To be eligible, a project must help achieve one or more of these coastal management goals:

-Projects that assist communities and organizations with coordination and planning for resource management/protection.
+Projects that assist communities and organizations with coordination and planning for resource management and protection.
 For example: comprehensive planning, project designs, and community organizing.

 Projects that provide opportunities to participate or gain knowledge.
 For example: workshops, trainings, media, exhibits, and informational signs (indoor and/or replacement of placards).

-Projects that produce new knowledge required for an identified coastal resource need of a community, land or water manager, or organization.
-Proposals must demonstrate how the research will address one or more coastal management goals and benefit resource management.
+Projects that produce new knowledge for an identified coastal resource need of a community, land or water manager, or organization.
+Applications must demonstrate how the research will address one or more coastal management goal and benefit resource management.
 Applicants should include a plan to disseminate the research findings to the scientific community and resource managers.
-Research projects must include education and/or community outreach activities (for example; press releases, events at State parks, community meetings, website/program promotion, and research dissemination).
+Research projects must include education or community outreach activities (for example; press releases, events at State parks, community meetings, website and program promotion, and research dissemination).